ardhichoiruddin/Tokopedia-Clone-Cart-Shopping-with-SCSS-anda-vanilla-Js/README.md

 pure very fast including css and javascript. here I use vanilla js and scss as css Prepocessor.

 ## The technology that I use
-Markup :  1.
-SCSS
+1. SCSS
 2. Vanilla Js
 3. Siema Js
 4. Html5